-New Adjunct Faculty In-service: During session, the Director of Safety and Security along with the Title IX Coordinator provide information to all new and returning adjunct faculty members as it relates to safety and security on campus as well as what it means to be a mandatory reporter as it relates to sexual assault, domestic violence, dating violence and stalking.
+New Adjunct Faculty In-service: During this session, the Director of Safety and Security along with the Title IX Coordinator provide information to all new and returning adjunct faculty members as it relates to safety and security on campus as well as what it means to be a mandatory reporter of sexual assault, domestic violence, dating violence and stalking.
 Our Title IX Coordinator at this time also reviews our Title IX Policy with all new and returning adjunct faculty members.

-New Hire Orientation: During new hire orientation, the Director of Safety and Security along with the Title IX Coordinator provide information to new staff and faculty members as it relates to safety and security on campus as well as what it means to be a mandatory reporter as it relates to sexual assault, domestic violence, dating violence and stalking.
-Our Title IX Coordinator at this time also reviews our Title IX Policy with all new staff and faculty members.
+New Hire Orientation: During new hire orientation, the Director of Safety and Security along with the Title IX Coordinator provide information to new staff and faculty members as it relates to safety and security on campus as well as what it means to be a mandatory reporter of sexual assault, domestic violence, dating violence and stalking.
+Our Title IX Coordinator also reviews our Title IX Policy with all new staff and faculty members.